-A minimum GPA of 2.5 on all upper level work is required.
+A minimum GPA of 2.5 on all communication courses and 2.0 overall is required.

 Students must complete a minimum of 36 hours of their upper level work at Florida College in order to receive the BA in Organizational Communication.